University of Melbourne: Academic profile

-Research
+Research and publications

 Melbourne University claims that its research expenditure is second only to that of the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 The university is a leading Australian research university, with the largest cohort of research students in Australia.

 The Performance Ranking of Scientific Papers for World Universities is released by National Taiwan University (NTU Ranking), and placed the University of Melbourne as the 29th highest internationally and 1st domestically in 2018.
 It evaluates the performance of scientific papers, and the indicators used are designed to compare both the quantity and quality of published scientific works by each university.

 Similarly, the Center for World University Rankings (CWUR) ranks universities on variables, including both research output and citations.
 For 2018/19 it ranked the University of Melbourne at number 57 in the world, and number 1 within Australia.

 The university is connected to more than 100 research centres and institutes.
 In 2010 the university spent $813 million on research.
 In the same year the university had the highest numbers of federal government Australian Postgraduate Awards (APA) and International Postgraduate Research Scholarships (IPRS), as well as the largest totals of Research Higher Degree (RHD) student load (3,222 students) and RHD completions (715).

+Teaching structure

+The University of Melbourne differs from other Australian universities in its course structure, as it offers nine generalised three-year degrees instead of more traditional specialised undergraduate degrees.
+This system, described as the "Melbourne Model", was implemented in 2008 by then Vice-Chancellor Glyn Davis, the university having previously offered many single and joint undergraduate degrees.
+The university also offers postgraduate courses (including professional-entry master's degrees) that follow undergraduate courses with greater specialisation.

+Several professional degrees are available only for graduate entry.
+These degrees are at a masters level according to the Australian Qualification Framework, but are named "masters" or "doctorate" following the practice in North America.
+The university's faculties often have a corresponding graduate school to offer these degrees.